 - Patients with darker skin and a tendency to hyper pigmenation may be pre-treated with Hydroquinone

 Treatment Experience Expect moderate discomfort from the pins and radiofrequency energy.
 Discomfort increases with treatment intensity.
 You will be numbed for 1 hour with 23% lidocaine /7% tetracaine.
 Pain medication can be provided if you desire.
 Everyone’s tolerance levels are individual, so we'll provide what you need to be as comfortable as possible.

 Post-Treatment You’ll be given an Avene SOS kit to use in the days following the treatment.
 Swelling is managed with cold compresses.
 Expect acute swelling 1-3 days, residual swelling 1-2 weeks.
 You’ll see a grid-like pattern on your skin for about 5 days along with bronzing, crusting and redness.
 The small crusted dots will flake off within a week.
 Avoid sun and wear SPF until your skin has healed, about 2 weeks.

 Treatment Providers for Fractora

-Fractora treatments are provided by our laser team: Dr. Ray Jalian and RN Angela Sarff.
+Fractora treatments are provided by our laser team: Dr. Ray Jalian and FNP Angela Sarff.